Home >> Electricity, power & energy

 (Joules) = (Coulombs) x (Volts)

-*for more information see the definition of the volt
+*for more information on this equation see the definition of the volt

 charge = (current) x (time current flows)